-Under section 3 of the Planning Act, the Minister is required to act in conformity with Provincial Plans (including the Growth Plan) in making decisions - including exercising his powers as the approval authority for Toronto's Official Plan.
-Clearly, he cannot approve Official Plan Amendment 570 as adopted by Toronto Council, and be acting in conformity with his section 3 obligations.
+Under Section 3 of the Planning Act, the Minister is required to act in conformity with Provincial plans (including the Growth Plan) in making decisions - including exercising his powers as the approval authority for Toronto's Official Plan.
+Clearly, he cannot approve OPA 570 as adopted by Toronto City Council, and be acting in conformity with the Section 3 obligations.

-The Minister should exercise his authority to make modifications to the amendment as requested in this submission.
+The Minister should exercise his authority to make the modifications to OPA 570 as requested in this submission.

-In particular, the Minister should modify Toronto Official Plan Amendment 570 by substituting the alternative minimum density mapping for site and area specific policy area 675.
+In particular, the Minister should modify OPA 570 by substituting the alternative minimum density mapping for Site and Area Specific Policy 675.

-Such modification would ensure that more appropriate minimum densities were established.
-Under the new provincial rules, the City would be required to make zoning changes to conform with the modified Official Plan Amendment within one year.
-This will accelerate the potential to achieve final planning approvals on numerous sites - including that at 2402-2418 Dufferin Street and 4-10 Ramsden Road.
+Such modifications would ensure that more appropriate minimum density were established.
+Under the new Provincial rules, the City would be required to make zoning changes to conform with the modified Official Plan Amendment within one year.
+This will accelerate the potential to encourage and achieve final planning approvals on numerous sites, including that at 1887-1901 Eglinton Avenue West.
 The outcome will make possible the delivery of a meaningful increase in the housing supply at an early date.